Alabama Lease Agreements By Type (6)

 Abandonment

-- Absence – It must be written in the lease agreement if Landlords required Tenants to give notice if they’ll be absent for more than 14 days.
+- Absence – It must be written in the lease agreement if Landlords require Tenants to give notice if they are absent for more than 14 days.
 [13] The Landlord can enter the property during absences.[14]

 - Breaking the Lease – The Landlord can charge rent and damages if the Tenant leaves early but must try to re-rent the unit.
 [15]